 Brown pelicans are found in coastal areas around North and South America.
 There are populations on the west and east coasts of the United States.
 On the west coast their breeding range stretches south from Anacapa Island, California to Chile.

-American Trail has two female brown pelicans, Wendy and Tinkerbell.
-The Smithsonian’s National Zoo acquired these birds from the Suncoast Sunbird Sanctuary in the Spring of 2001.
+American Trail has one female brown pelican, Tinkerbell.
+The Smithsonian’s National Zoo acquired Tinkerbell from the Suncoast Sunbird Sanctuary in the Spring of 2001.
 (Located in Indian Shores, Florida, Suncoast is a rehabilitation facility for injured birds.)
-Both birds have wing injuries that prevent them from being released into the wild.
+She had a wing injury that prevent her from being released into the wild.

 Although there are many brown pelicans globally, the species was once severely endangered in the United States, primarily due to pesticide poisoning.
 Since DDT was banned, brown pelican populations have made a full recovery on the East Coast, and other populations show steady improvement.
 They still face threats including entanglement in abandoned fishing lines, flying into overhead wires, human disturbance of nesting colonies, and reduction of fish stocks by excessive commercial fishing.